We know the benefits of slow travel but we can't always take advantage of them.

 - You can meet people.
 Chances are you won’t make

-lifelong friends in an hour or two but even a pleasant daily exchange - like the dogwalker on my Istanbul street every evening - can connect two people for a moment.
-Or you can end up in heated political discussions that provide you with insights vastly different from those you'll get from your daily dose of news.
+lifelong friends in an hour or two but even a pleasant daily exchange − like the dog walker on my Istanbul street every evening − can connect two people for a moment.
+Or you can end up in heated political discussions that provide you with insights vastly different from those you'll get from the daily news, as I did when I spent a month in Dar-es-Salaam during the Tanzanian national elections.

 - You can gain insight into local customs, like